KevinLight831/ESA/README.md

 <p align="center"><img src="docs/img/COCO.png" alt="COCO" width="800"/></p>

 ## :pushpin: Pretrained Model Weight
-The following tables show partial results of the ensemble model ESA* and the download link of pretrained weight on Flickr30K and COCO datasets.
-The folder "ESA_BIGRU" provides the code of using BIGRUas the textual backbone.
-Please check out to the folder "ESA_BERT" for the code of using BERT-base as the textual backbone.
+The following tables show partial results of the ensemble model ESA* and the download link of pretrained weights on Flickr30K and COCO datasets.
+The folder "ESA_BIGRU" provides the code of using BIGRU as the textual backbone.
+Please check out the folder "ESA_BERT" for the code of using BERT-base as the textual backbone.

 | dataset                     | Visual Backbone | Text Backbone | IR1            | IR5            | TR1            | TR5            | Rsum             | Link     |
 | --------------------------- | :-------------: | :-----------: | -------------- | -------------- | -------------- | -------------- | ---------------- | -------- |